 Knowledge is Key

-Knowing how to discern a bad haircut from a good one is the first step in knowing how to avoid getting one.
-(It's also a great way to know if it's time to find a different barber.)
 There are three key areas that make up a great short haircut: shaping, blending, and finishing.
-If you learn the steps , you'll know how to better communicate with your barber or stylist and help spot areas where the person cutting your hair may be dropping the ball.
+If you learn the steps, you'll know how to better communicate with your barber or stylist and help spot areas in which the person cutting your hair may be dropping the ball.

 Shaping the Haircut

 The length and shape of a haircut will help enhance your best features.
 A full, round haircut on a someone with a round face can really emphasize the fullness of the face.
-A leaner, squared up style haircut on a round face adds balance.
-It's important to know your facial features and shape well enough to know how to choose the right haircut for your face.
-Going to the salon with knowledge of what you want can help you better select a hairstyle you know will actually be right, and avoid leaving the whole thing up to someone whose skills you don't trust.
+A leaner, squared style on a round face adds balance.
+It's important to know your facial features and shape well enough to know how to choose the right haircut to accentuate them.
+Going to the salon with knowledge of what you want can help you better select a style you know will be right, and avoid leaving it up to someone whose skills you don't trust.

 Blending the Haircut